EspaceNetworks/offlineimap/README.md

 ## License

-GNU General Public License v2.
+[GNU General Public License v2][copying_license].

 ## Downloads

 * You should first check if your distribution already packages OfflineIMAP for you.
+Most Linux do.
+On MacOSX thru Homebrew, MacPorts, and others.
 * Downloads releases as [tarball or zipball](https://github.com/OfflineIMAP/offlineimap/tags).
 * You can easily [Install as a Snap](https://snapcraft.io/offlineimap) `sudo snap install offlineimap`
-The configuration file for offlineimap should be placed in ```$HOME/snap/offlineimap/current/.offlineimaprc``` ([Don't have snapd installed?](https://snapcraft.io/docs/core/install))
+The configuration file for offlineimap should be placed in ```$HOME/snap/offlineimap/current/.offlineimaprc``` ([Don't have snapd installed?](https://snapcraft.io/docs/core/install)) Example [minimal conf file][conf__minimal], and [conf file with all options described in full][conf].

 ## Feedbacks and contributions

-**The user discussions, development, announcements and all the exciting stuff take place on the mailing list.** While not mandatory to send emails, you can [subscribe to the Mailing List here][mailing_list], and [read/search the Mailing List Archive][mailing_list_archive].
+* **The user discussions, development, announcements and all the exciting stuff take place on the mailing list.** While not mandatory to send emails, you can [subscribe to the Mailing List here][mailing_list], and [read/search the Mailing List Archive][mailing_list_archive].

-Bugs, issues and contributions can be requested to both the mailing list or the [official Github project][offlineimap].
-Provide the following information:
+* Bugs, issues and contributions can be requested to both the mailing list or the [official Github project][offlineimap].
+Open a [new issue][issues_new], and provide the following information:
 - system/distribution (with version)
 - offlineimap version (`offlineimap -V`)
 - Python version